bobshort4bobby4/PP4-Civ1/README.md

 This is the fourth project I have completed as part of the[Code Institute Full Stack Diploma Course](https://codeinstitute.net).

 The project sets out to create a website for a fictitious hotel.
-Rooms can be booked and cancelled via the site, as well as extended if availability exsists for that room,  if the  current room is booked  another room of the same type will be suggested if available.
+Rooms can be booked and cancelled via the site, as well as extended if availability exsists for that room.
 The room should only be cancelled if the check in date is not more than 7 days away.

 The imaginery product owner has also requested that rooms are put on sale if occupancy drops below a set percentage.